 If you’re in the market for a new car, ‘five-star safety rating’ is probably a term you’ve encountered umpteen times.
-It’s easy to assume all new cars will be relatively safe cars but, as Ford’s hugely popular Mustang recently proved, when it comes to helping you avoid a crash or protecting you and your family in the event of an accident, not all new cars are created equal.
+It’s easy to assume all new cars will be relatively safe cars but, as the Ford Mustang, Suzuki Jimmy, and the Jeep Wrangler proved, when it comes to helping you avoid a crash or protecting you and your family in the event of an accident, not all new cars are created equal.

 Frontal Offset Test

 To mimic the scenario of a head-on style crash, 50 percent of the front of the car is forced into an aluminium barrier at a speed of 50km/h.
 Both the speed and the behaviour of the 1400kg crushable aluminium barrier simulate a collision of two vehicles travelling at the same speed.

 During the simulation, two adult-sized dummies are properly restrained in the two front seats, while two child-sized dummies (a six-year-old and a 10-year old) are appropriately restrained in the rear of the vehicle.
 Sensors fitted to the dummies’ legs, knees, arms, head and neck all detect and record potential injuries which contribute to the car’s overall score.

 As the name suggests, this test is designed to simulate two vehicles colliding at 90 degrees.
 Often referred to as being ‘t-boned,’ ANCAP’s testers ram a 1400kg trolley into the side of the vehicle being tested, with the impact point using the same crushable-type aluminium to mimic the crumple zone of the front of another car.

 The trolley is travelling at a speed of 60km/h at the point of impact and the same four dummies are appropriately restrained within the vehicle.

 Pedestrian Protection Test